Island Fire: Cause and prosecution

-According to Associated Press, the blaze was started by contractors cutting steel wire with a torch.
+According to the Associated Press, the blaze was started by contractors cutting steel wire with a torch.
 On February 4, 2009, Gary Dennis Hunt, 51, of Indiana pleaded no contest in Long Beach Superior Court to a charge of recklessly starting a brush fire in relation to the wildfire.
-Hunt agreed to pay at least $5 million in restitution, but the full amount he will pay would be decided at a later hearing.
-Sentencing was set for May 28, 2009, when he was expected to be sentenced to three years of imprisonment.
+Hunt agreed to pay at least $5 million in restitution, with the full amount to be paid left to a later hearing.

+Hunt was sentenced on August 25, 2009 to five years' probation and 90 days of jail or Caltrans service.
+At that time restitution of over $4 million to three entities was ordered, with restitution to Southern California Edison scheduled to be determined in a November 19, 2009 hearing.